A Deadly Secret

 A Deadly Secret, also translated as Requiem of Ling Sing and Secret of the Linked Cities, is a wuxia novel by Jin Yong (Louis Cha).
-It was first published in the magazine Southeast Asia Weekly (東南亞周刊) and the Hong Kong newspaper Ming Pao in 1963.
+It was first serialised in the magazine Southeast Asia Weekly and the Hong Kong newspaper Ming Pao in 1963.
 Its original Chinese title was Su Xin Jian before Jin Yong changed it to Lian Cheng Jue.
-The story revolves around the adventures of the protagonist Di Yun, an ordinary young peasant, who is imprisoned after being framed.
-In his quest for vengeance, he accidentally acquires the Liancheng Swordplay manual (連城劍谱), an ancient artifact not only prized for the skills detailed inside, but also for containing a secret leading to a treasure.
+The story follows the adventures of the protagonist Di Yun, a young peasant who is wrongfully imprisoned after being framed.
+In his quest for vengeance, he accidentally acquires the Liancheng Swordplay manual, an ancient artefact prized for not only the skills detailed inside, but also a secret leading to a treasure.